 Once you’ve applied the sauce, transfer ribs back to the smoker (this time not in foil).
 Cook for a further 20-30 minutes.

 Remove from rib racks and transfer to counter surface.
-Wrap in foil and allow to rest for about 10-15 minutes.
+Wrap in foil and rest the BBQ ribs for about 10-15 minutes.

 You can serve these either by serving up the full half-rack, or you can slice them for full individual ribs.

-Ideally we don’t want these to be completely ‘fall of the bone’, youtube tender but still with some bite and structure so that the mat still grips the bone.
+Ideally we don’t want these to be completely ‘fall of the bone’ tender but still with some bite and structure so that the mat still grips the bone.